fapi-2-security-profile October 2024

 For server-to-server communication endpoints that are not used by web browsers, the following requirements apply:

-1. When using TLS 1.2, servers shall only permit the cipher suites listed in Section 5.2.2.1.
+1. When using TLS 1.2, servers shall only permit the cipher suites recommended in [BCP195];

-5.2.2.2.
+5.2.2.1.
 MTLS ecosystems

-Some ecosystems may implement MTLS as an additional security control at a transport layer for all server-to-server endpoints requiring sensitive data being transmitted.
-The following have to be considered:
+Some ecosystems may implement MTLS as an additional security control at the transport layer for all server-to-server endpoints requiring sensitive data being transmitted.
+For example, private_key_jwt can be used for client authentication in conjunction with MTLS connectivity.
+To facilitate interoperability:

-• Client implementations shall use client metadata use_mtls_endpoint_aliases (as defined in Section 8 of this document), if present, for endpoint communications.
+• client implementations shall use client metadata use_mtls_endpoint_aliases (as defined in Section 8 of this document), if present, for endpoint communications.

 5.2.3.
 Requirements for endpoints used by web browsers